Make (formerly Integromat) vs Zapier

 Choose Zapier if you need maximum app integrations, AI assistance, and want to get started quickly with templates; it's ideal for small to mid-sized businesses.
 Choose Make if you're building complex, logic-heavy automations on a tighter budget and can invest time in learning a more advanced platform.

-Try Make (formerly Integromat)
+Which is better, Make (formerly Integromat) or Zapier?